zama-ai/concrete/docs/tutorial/rounding.md

 ![](../\_static/rounding/msbs_to_keep.png)

 {% hint style="warning" %}
 `AutoRounder`s should be defined outside the function that is being compiled.
 They are used to store the result of the adjustment process, so they shouldn't be created each time the function is called.
-Furthermore, each `AutoRounder` should be used with exactly one `round_bit_pattern` call!
+Furthermore, each `AutoRounder` should be used with exactly one `round_bit_pattern` call.
 {% endhint %}